Robin Hutcheson

-Robin Meredith Cohn Hutcheson is an American transportation official who is the administrator of the Federal Motor Carrier Safety Administration.
+Robin Meredith Cohn Hutcheson is an American transportation official who served as administrator of the Federal Motor Carrier Safety Administration.

 Early life and education

 A native of Connecticut, Hutcheson earned a bachelor's from the University of Colorado Boulder and a master's degree from the University of Utah.

 Career

 From 2004 to 2006, Hutcheson worked as a transit planner in Karlsruhe, Germany.
 She then returned to Salt Lake City, where she worked as a senior associate at Fehr & Peers from 2006 to 2010.
 From 2012 to 2016, she was the transportation director of Salt Lake City.
-From 2016 to 2021, she served as the director of public work for Minneapolis.
+From 2016 to 2021, she served as the director of public works for Minneapolis.
 She was also the president of the National Association of City Transportation Officials.

-In January 2021, Hutcheson became deputy secretary of transportation for safety policy in the United States Department of Transportation.
+In January 2021, Hutcheson became a deputy assistant secretary of transportation for safety policy in the United States Department of Transportation.
 She became deputy administrator and acting administrator of the Federal Motor Carrier Safety Administration (FMCSA) in January 2022.